-With stocks climbing to historically high valuations, risk management tools have become more important than ever to manage the next big drawdown.
+With stocks climbing to obscenely high relative valuations, risk management tools have become more important than ever to manage the next big drawdown.
 We incorporate many options-based signals into our daily stock market algorithms.
 Please visit our website to learn more about our trading and investing tools.